-Its actually pretty hard to keep track of the Joe Rogan’s supplement routine.
+It’s actually pretty hard to keep track of Joe Rogan’s supplement routine.
 There’s a lot of misinformation out there.
 In this post I’ll try to clear up what we know, and cite sources for the information to support a solid list of Joe Rogan’s supplements:

-Joe Rogan’s Core Supplements – Vitamins & Minerals:
+Core Joe Rogan Supplements – Vitamins & Minerals:

 - Multivitamin – Pure Encapsulations Athlete Pure Pack1